Lydia Chapin Taft was the first woman to legally vote in New England.

 In the town of Uxbridge, Mass., meanwhile, the issue took on a more local tone.
 The town needed to raise funds to contribute to its defense in the French and Indian Wars.
-Voting was restricted to male landowners, at the time, and Uxbridge had just lost one of its largest property owners: Josiah Taft.
+Voting was restricted to male landowners at the time.
+Uxbridge had just lost one of its largest property owners: Josiah Taft.

 The town needed to select a new moderator, and it also needed to vote on whether to fund the ongoing war.
 Henry Chapin, a descendent of the Tafts, would later document in 1864 that the town took the unusual step of giving Lydia the right to vote at town meeting.

-With her eldest surviving son Bezaleel not yet ten years old, there was no male representative of the Taft’s large estate to vote the family interests.
+With her eldest surviving son Bezaleel not yet 10 years old, no male representative of the Taft’s large estate could vote the family interests.
 The town meeting, however, remedied this by asking Lydia to vote.
-She did, casting her vote to support the request for funding, and so the first recorded vote by a woman in Massachusetts occurred.
+She did, casting her vote to support the request for funding.
+And so the first recorded vote by a woman in Massachusetts occurred.

 It would be more than 160 years and countless protests before all women could vote.
 The full reasoning behind the town of Uxbridge’s decision to ask Lydia to vote isn’t documented.
-Henry Chapin suggested, however, it was the spirit of “no taxation without representation” that inspired the decision.
-But he also notes that her vote decided the issue, and perhaps she was needed for political purposes.
+Henry Chapin suggested, however, the spirit of “no taxation without representation” inspired the decision.
+But he also notes that her vote decided the issue, and perhaps her side needed her vote for political purposes.

 Regardless, records show Lydia Taft appeared at least twice more at town meeting conducting her affairs: once to address tax issues and once to change the school district she was assigned.